qntlb/numerical-methods-quadraticequation-exercise/README.md

 you can select "Open Declaration" in your IDE (right click on the interface name) or look here: https://github.com/qntlb/numerical-methods-lecture/blob/master/src/main/java/info/quantlab/numericalmethods/lecture/computerarithmetics/quadraticequation/QuadraticEquation.java

-This class implementing `QuadraticEquation` should allow to solve the equation x^2 + p x + q = 0, finding the smallest root of this equation in a *numerically stable way*.
+The class implementing `QuadraticEquation` should allow to solve the equation x^2 + p x + q = 0, finding the smallest root of this equation in a *numerically stable way*.

+*Note*: As your task is to implement the interface, read the JavaDoc of that interface for a specification of what to do.

 2) When done with 1) implement the method `getQuadraticEquation` of the class `QuadraticEquationAssignment`, such that it allows to create an object of the class you have implemented in 1).